 LAS VEGAS – Qualcomm took total advantage of its first ever pre-CES keynote with CEO Dr. Paul Jacobs introducing star after star and he even found time to unveil the company’s latest Snapdragon processor.

 Jacobs’s addressed marked the first time someone from outside Microsoft has delivered the traditional kick off pre-CES keynote address.
 Jacob took over the reins from Microsoft CEO Steve Ballmer who, in turn, took center stage when Microsoft founder Bill Gates stepped down.

 While the last several keynotes had lacked for pizzazz, Jacobs did not disappoint the crowd.

 The first surprise guest was Ballmer himself.
 He dashed onto the stage to give a rundown on how Windows 8 RT works while running on a Qualcomm Snapdragon processor.

-Jacobs then set the stage for the rest of the show by unveiling the Snapdragon 800-series processor.
+Jacobs then set the stage for the rest of the show by unveiling the Snapdragon 800 Series processor.
 The 800 is designed for use in smartphones, tablets, computers and televisions.
-It is a quad-core CPU with each core running at 2.3GHz, enough power to download data at 150MBps, he said.
+It is a quad-core CPU with each core running at 2.3GHz, enough power to download data at 150MB per second, he said.

-The processor supports Ultra High-Definition (UHD) video in both playback and record modes.
+The processor supports Ultra High Definition video in both playback and record modes.

 Jacobs also went into the more serious work Qualcomm is doing to bring healthcare to people via mobile devices.
 A short video by Bishop Desmond Tutu praised Qualcomm for its work to help the indigent in Africa have access to quality healthcare.

-The keynote address wrapped with a surprise mini concert by three members of Maroon 5.
-The trio played a three-song acoustic set.
+The keynote address rapped with a surprise mini-concert by three members of Maroon 5.
+The three played a three-song acoustic set.